lubuntu-team/manual/source/1/1.3/installation.rst

 User Setup
 ----------
 The user setup section creates a user profile, consisting of typing your name into the :guilabel:`What is your name?` field.
 Next type your username in the :guilabel:`What name do you want to use to log in?`.
 Put what you want your hostname of your computer to be in the :guilabel:`what is the name of this computer?` field.
 The last thing you need to enter is your password in the :guilabel:`Choose a password to keep your account safe`.
 Enter your password twice to make sure you have not mistyped it.
-Pressing the next button will give you a summary screen, showing you the settings before the install begins.
+Pressing the :guilabel:`Next` button will give you a summary screen, showing you the settings before the install begins.
 Once you have checked the summary click the :guilabel:`Next` button to begin the installation.

 .. image::  user_setup.png